 The Department of Environmental Affairs (DEA) is mandated to give effect to the right of citizens to an environment that is not harmful to their health or well-being, and to have the environment protected for the benefit of present and future generations.
 To this end, the department provides leadership in environmental management, conservation and protection towards sustainability for the benefit of South Africans and the global community.

-It also plays an integral role in the realisation of Outcome 4 (decent employment through inclusive growth) and Outcome 10 (protect and enhance the environmental assets and natural resources) of government’s 2014-2019 Medium Term Strategic Framework (MTSF).
+This is given expression by outcome 4 (decent employment through inclusive growth) and outcome 10 (protect and enhance our environmental assets and natural resources) of government’s 2014-2019 Medium Term Strategic Framework.

 South Africa, as a Party to the United Nations (UN) Convention to Combat Desertification, reviewed the 2004 NAP to combat desertification, land degradation and to mitigate the effects of drought for South Africa and developed a new NAP for the period 2017 to 2027.

 Since approximately 91% of South Africa’s landscape is drylands, it makes it susceptible to desertification.
 Both desertification and land degradation are intricately linked to food security, poverty, urbanisation, climate change, and biodiversity and therefore are among the most critical environmental challenges in South Africa.
 The NAP will be a key tool in addressing these threats.

 The SA Agulhas II, dedicated to late singer Miriam Makeba, left for Antarctica on 6 December 2018 to spend 14 months at the South African research base, SANAE IV.
 On board South Africa’s polar research and supply vessel was the 58th scientific expedition team to Antarctica.

 South Africa is one of the original 12 signatories of the Antarctic Treaty of 1959 and the first SANAE was undertaken in 1959.
 The expedition established a permanent presence for South Africa in Antarctica that still exists to date.